Panchami28/Wine-quality-prediction/README.md

 ## Setup

 ### Importing the required modules
-We start out by importing the standard libraries
+We start out by importing the standard libraries that are required for the various computations
 ```markdown
 import numpy as np
 import pandas as pd